paola4280/credit-risk-classification/README.md

 # credit-risk-classification
 This is a Supervised ML, with a Logistic Regression Model challenge

-The file name with the notebook code is called credit_risk_classification.
-The data can be found in the Resources folder.
+The file with the notebook code is called credit_risk_classification.
+It's in the Credit Risk Folder, and the data is in the Resources folder.

 In this challenge, the main objective is to understand and apply machine learning techniques to classify loan risk and determine the creditworthiness of borrowers.
 Using a dataset of historical lending activity, the goal is to build and evaluate models that can predict whether a loan is healthy (low risk) or high-risk.
 This involves preparing the data by splitting it into training and testing sets, applying fundamental classification algorithms such as Logistic Regression, Support Vector Machines (SVM), Decision Trees, Random Forest, and K-Nearest Neighbors (KNN), and evaluating the models using metrics like accuracy, precision, recall, and F1-scores.
 By the end of the challenge, there will be a trained model that can identify high-risk loans effectively.